 Hospitals generally maintain an on-site laboratory to perform testing on patients and refer less frequently needed and highly specialized procedures to outside laboratories, which typically charge the hospitals on a negotiated fee-for-service basis.
 Fee schedules for hospital reference testing are typically negotiated on behalf of the hospitals by group purchasing organizations.
 We believe that most hospital laboratories perform approximately 90% to 95% of their patients' clinical laboratory tests.
 We provide services to hospitals throughout the United States that vary from esoteric testing to helping manage their laboratories.
 We believe that we are the industry's market leader in servicing hospitals.
-Our hospital customers account for approximately 12% of our net revenues, the majority of which represents services billed to the hospitals for certain testing that the hospitals do not perform internally.
+Our hospital customers account for approximately 11% of our net revenues, the majority of which represents services billed to the hospitals for certain testing that the hospitals do not perform internally.
 Hospitals continue to look for ways to fully utilize their existing laboratory capacity through test internalization as well as competing with commercial laboratories for outreach (non-hospital patients) testing.
 Most physicians have admitting privileges or other relationships with hospitals as part of their medical practice.
 Many hospitals leverage their relationships with community physicians and encourage the physicians to send their outreach testing to the hospital's laboratory.
 In addition, hospitals that own physician practices generally require the physicians to refer tests to the hospital's affiliated laboratory.
+Hospitals can have greater leverage with healthcare insurers than do commercial clinical laboratories, particularly hospitals that have a significant market share; hospitals thus are frequently able to negotiate higher reimbursement rates with healthcare insurers than commercial clinical laboratories for comparable clinical laboratory testing services.